Jumpstart a New Career in Medical Assisting in Rhode Island

 622 George Washington Hwy, Lincoln, Rhode Island 02865Medical Assistant – Certificate Program

 The Certificate program at Lincoln Technical Institute is taught at their Lincoln campus in the city of Anchorage.
 The college has around 563 students in total, with most students on programs that last under 2 years.
 The Medical Assisting program, with a duration of 40 credit hours, is the college’s largest program.
 The program is accredited by the Accrediting Bureau of Health Education Schools.* Fees for tuition are about $16,298 for each academic year.

 186 Providence Street, West Warwick, Rhode Island 02893Medical Assistant – Certificate Program

-Ridley-Lowell Business & Technical Institute’s Certificate program is imparted at their campus in West Warwick in Kent County, RI.
-The college has around 70 students in total, with the majority of students on programs that last under 2 years.
+Ridley-Lowell Business & Technical Institute’s Certificate-level Medical Assistant program is imparted at their West Warwick campus in the city of Anchorage.
+This private, for-profit college has around 196 students in total, with most students on programs that last under 2 years.
 The Medical Assisting program, with a duration of 62 credit hours, is the college’s largest program.
 Ridley-Lowell Business & Technical Institute-West Warwick is institutionally accredited by the Accrediting Council for Independent Colleges and Schools.* The college’s retention rate for full-time students is 85%.
-The cost of tuition is likely to be in the order of $17,000 per year.
-Learning materials may cost in the order of $2,400, although this will vary with the program.*
+The cost of tuition is in the order of $17,000 annually.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.